AntoineRichard/DroneTracker/README.md

 This repository enables the detection and tracking of objects on machines equipped with Nvidia GPUs.
 The code is written in C++ 17, enabling running networks such as Yolov5 without python3 installed.
-We provide means to track the object in the image plane (u,v) coordinate tracking, we also support rotated bounding-boxes (u,v,theta), as well as 3D tracking (x,y,z) if an RGB-D camera is used.
+We provide means to track the object in the image plane (u,v coordinate tracking), rotated bounding-boxes (u,v,theta), as well as 3D tracking (x,y,z) if an RGB-D camera is used.
 More on that later.

 # Requirements and installation